Engin-Boot/capture-behavior-of-a-visit-counter-Royarunimb12/needs-tech.md

 Scenario: Reconcile counts if the sensor is offline for a while

-  Given server was online before turning offline and contains data recovery software When server turns offline
+  Given server was online before turning offline
-  Then compare the new value of counts with data recovery value
+  When server turns offline
+  Then recover visit-counter from data recovery software and assign to existing